department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/register-your-business.md

 ### Can I register my business as a Veteran-Owned Small Business (VOSB) through the Vets First Verification Program?

-You may qualify if you’re a Veteran, and either you or another Veteran at the company:
+You may qualify if you’re a Veteran, and **all of the following are true for you or another Veteran at the company**:

 - Owns 51% or more of the company you want to register, **and**
 - Has full control over the day-to-day management, decision-making, and strategic policy of the business, **and**